Andy Murray gets a win at rainy Wimbledon and a thumbs-up from Roger Federer

 “After the match, I was (on) the phone checking everything ... all the stories, all the posts.
 I saw that Roger Federer was here.
 I was a little bit jealous,” he said with a smile, wearing a white hoodie and bucket hat at his news conference.
 “Honestly, I want Roger Federer to watch one of my matches, obviously.
 I (want) to talk a little bit with him.
 For me, (that) would be amazing.”

 Because of the wet weather, the only courts where play was allowed after the rain began on Day 2 were the two with retractable roofs, Centre and No. 1.
-So by 8 p.m., only six of 77 scheduled matches had been completed and most of the others already had been postponed.
+By the end of the day, only eight of 77 scheduled matches had been completed.

-Three leading women -- defending champion Elena Rybakina, 2022 runner-up Ons Jabeur and Australian Open champion Aryna Sabalenka, who is seeded No. 2 — all won, as did the highest-seeded British player, No. 12 Cam Norrie.
+Three leading women — defending champion Elena Rybakina, 2022 runner-up Ons Jabeur and Australian Open champion Aryna Sabalenka, who is seeded No. 2 — all won, as did the highest-seeded male British player, No. 12 Cam Norrie.
+But another seeded man from the host country, No. 27 Dan Evans, lost to Quentin Halys of France 6-2, 6-3, 6-7 (5), 6-4.
+In the last of the matches that concluded — one that commenced at Court 11 on Monday and wrapped up shortly before 10 p.m. at No. 1 Court on Tuesday — No. 29 Tomás Martin Etcheverry finished off a comeback from a two-set deficit to get past Bernabé Zapata Miralles 6-7 (5), 5-7, 6-3, 6-4, 7-5.

 Rybakina dropped the opening set against American Shelby Rogers before coming back for a 4-6, 6-1, 6-2 win; Jabeur defeated Magdalena Frech 6-3, 6-3; and Sabalenka eliminated Panna Udvardy 6-3, 6-1 in her return after being banned from Wimbledon a year ago along with other players from her country, Belarus, and Russia over the war in Ukraine.